jmpberlin/SimpleWebApplicationPublic/README.md

 # Simple Web Application - Docker + Kubernetes Learning Project

 Full-stack application with React frontend, Go backend, and PostgreSQL database, containerized with Docker and ready for Kubernetes deployment.
+Sole purpose of this app is to showcase and practice kubernetes and docker skills.
+The app itself doesn't have much functionality.
+A working version running on a small scale cluster can be visited on: dev.wtfthiscantbe.art

 ## Quick Start

 1. **Copy environment variables:**

    ```bash
    cp .env.example .env
    ```

    Edit `.env` and set your own database credentials (don't use the example values!):

    ```bash
    POSTGRES_US**=your_username
    POSTGRES_P******D=set_your_***
    POSTGRES_DB=your_database_name
    ```

-3. **Fix database init script permissions:**
+2. **Fix database init script permissions:**

    ```bash
    chmod 644 database/init.sql
    ```

    **Important:** This step is required for the database initialization to work.

-4. **Start the application:**
+3. **Start the application:**

    ```bash
    docker-compose up --build
    ```

-5. **Access the application:**
+4. **Access the application:**
    - Frontend: http://localhost:3000
    - Backend API: http://localhost:8081
    - PostgreSQL: localhost:5432